jemfiner/grain/README.md

 # grain

 the beginning of a grain instrument . . .
-right now there are two buffers, one for live recirding (1) and one for samples (2) currently they won't play simultaneously
+right now there are two buffers, one for live recording (1) and one for samples (2) currently they won't play simultaneously

 --  load sample into buffer 2 (via parameters) or record into buffer 1